-An area of innovation for MCHIP is the application of mHealth tools for M&E activities.
+An area of innovation for MCHIP was the application of mHealth tools for M&E activities.
 There are ongoing, rapid advances in mobile technology, hardware, software and connectivity, especially in sub-Saharan Africa, with the potential for greater usability and data quality for different types of future assessments under MCHIP.
-One example of MCHIP’s work in this area is the M&E data collection and analysis system for the QoC MNC facility assessments, consisting of a suite of mobile mHealth data collection tools and a web-based system for remote data management and tabulation.
+One example of MCHIP’s work in this area was the M&E data collection and analysis system for the QoC MNC facility assessments, consisting of a suite of mobile mHealth data collection tools and a web-based system for remote data management and tabulation.
 Developed by MCHIP and deployed on smart phones are separate survey and observation checklist data-entry tools for assessing the quality of maternal and newborn health services.

-MCHIP further supports the operations research (OR) studies being conducted by PVOs/NGOs through the Child Survival and Health Grants Program “Innovation Category,” which are focused on community-oriented service delivery.
+MCHIP further supported the operations research (OR) studies being conducted by PVOs/NGOs through the Child Survival and Health Grants Program “Innovation Category,” which were focused on community-oriented service delivery.
 From 2008–2010, 17 CSHGP grants to conduct OR were awarded to PVOs/NGOs working in Afghanistan, Bangladesh, Benin, Burundi, Cambodia, Ecuador, Honduras, Indonesia, Liberia, Nepal, Nicaragua, Niger, Pakistan, Rwanda, South Sudan and Zambia.
 The studies explored how to inform program design and scale-up related to community-oriented MNCH, community case management, community health worker functionality, integration of MNCH with other sectors, and equity and mobile health, among other implementation issues.